We are continuing to follow advice issued by the UK Government.

 Information room – please use the hand sanitising gel before going in and out of the information room. (found on the wall outside) Sorry, the books, leaflets DVDS and toys will be unavailable at this time, we are trying to reduce what is being touched.

 Toilet block- To be able to social distance in the toilets only one person is allowed in at one time.
 Please use the hand sanitising gel provided outside the toilets and showers.
 Antibac wipes are provided in the toilets please use them to wipe surface areas down.
 We will continue to do our cleaning regime.
-The entrances doors of the toilets must always be left open.

 Please queue outside again being mindful of social distancing whilst you wait.